-Rain or shine, it’s always a good time to visit natural hot springs in Oregon.
-While Portland is known for many things, most are unaware of the hot soaks located within a mere few hours of the city.
+Rain or shine, it’s always a good time to visit hot springs near Portland.
+While The City of Roses is known for food trucks, coffee culture and quirky vibes, most Portlanders are unaware of the ten natural hot springs that can be reached between 1-3 hours from PDX.

 Hot Springs 1 Hour from Portland

-Just inside Washington near the town of Carson, are the two hot springs nearest to Portland.
-One is a commercial resort and the other is a HIGHLY seasonal non-commercial soak.
+Just inside Washington near the towns of North Bonneville and Carson, are the four hot springs about an hour’s drive from Portland.
+Two commercial resorts, a small group of private rental cabins and a HIGHLY seasonal non-commercial soak.
+Learn more about hot springs in Washington.

 Clothing Optional: No public/yes private